 If you are wondering if your guinea pig can eat raisins, you’ve come to the right place!
 The short answer is yes, they can, but no, they shouldn’t.
 Chances are that your guinea will love raisins and for good reason.
 They are soft, chewy, and sweet, all the perfect characteristics of an ideal snack!

-But like all food, just because raisins are delicious, that does not mean Guinea pigs should eat them, and this is especially true if you are your pet’s sole provider of nutrition.
-Raisins are extremely high in sugar, which is not only not digested well by guineas, but it is not good for their teeth either.
+But like all food, just because raisins are delicious, that does not mean guinea pigs should eat them, and this is especially true if you are your pet’s sole provider of nutrition.
+Raisins are extremely high in sugar, which is not only not digested well by guinea pigs, but it is not good for their teeth either.
 This is not to say that the occasional raisin will be overly detrimental to your guinea’s health, but many other treats can provide the small amounts of benefits that raisins will, without the negative consequences.

-The Natural Diet of Guineas
+The Natural Diet of Guinea Pigs

 Health Risks of Feeding Raisins to Guineas